 - If possible, choose your hospital wisely.
-Some hospitals have higher rates of medical malpractice than others and some have higher rates of hospital acquired infections than others.
+Some hospitals have higher rates of medical malpractice than others and some have higher rates of hospital-acquired infections than others.
 One rating source to check is HealthGrades.

 - The most powerful person in the entire hospital system is the patient.
-Always ask attendants to wash their hands before examining you and talk to your doctors and nurses about the procedures they follow to insure your environment is as sterile as possible.
-Also ask if the hospital has a low rate of central line blood infections.
+Always ask attendants to wash their hands before examining you and talk to your doctors and nurses about the procedures they follow to ensure your environment is as sterile as possible.
+Also, ask if the hospital has a low rate of central line blood infections.
 Central lines are a way of giving medicine to patients, but infections from a central line can be deadly.

 - Choose your meats wisely.
 Whenever possible choose meats not raised with antibiotics or growth hormones.

 If you are ever the victim of medical malpractice, call a qualified Connecticut medical malpractice lawyer.
 A knowledgeable medical malpractice attorney can help to ensure that your rights are protected.

 RisCassi & Davis has handled hundreds of medical malpractice cases over our nearly 60 years serving the people of Connecticut.